fuentesjr/fuentesjr/README.md

 ### Hi there 👋

-- :bowtie:I go by Sal
+- :bowtie: I go by Sal
-- 💎 I'm a Ruby on Rails developer
+- 💎 I'm a Ruby (and Rails) developer
 - 👷 I'm interested in infrastructure and security
 - 🥋 I'm a fan of the Art of Jiu Jitsu